KDKahlo/Kellie-Dixon-Portfolio/README.md

 🚀 Live

 This project is a web application that showcases a personal portfolio and projects section.
-It features a responsive navigation bar, an about me section, and a projects section to display the creator's work.
-Additionally, there is an admin access functionality that can be toggled to grant special privileges.
-The application is designed to provide an interactive and visually appealing experience for users to explore the developer's portfolio.
+It features a responsive navigation bar, an about me section, and a projects section to display different projects.

 🔍 Keywords: Vue.js, CSS3, HTML5, Vite, Git, responsive design.

-🟡 Version 1
-After seeing countless WordPress and Elementor templates, I made the decision to design my own project from scratch and implement it.
-This project was created to showcase my work, practice Vue.js, and serve as a replacement for a task in the FullStack Development Bootcamp I was attending at the time.
-That's why it has a login feature, but the changes made using it are not permanent.

-🌱 Next version: I'll remove the login feature since it was just practice rendering components.
-👾 Bugs: None that I know of!
-But if you find one, please let me know.
+ This project was created to showcase my work, practice Vue.js.

 ## Recommended IDE Setup